Last updated to address California Consumer Privacy Act of 2018 and effective as of December 31, 2019.

-Lotame does not provide products or services directly to consumers.
-Instead, Lotame has products and services that help businesses – marketers, advertising agencies and publishers – engage in interest-based advertising.
-Interest based advertising is the practice of delivering relevant content and advertising to people based on their interests, activities, and behaviors.
-Note that when providing interest-based advertising services to its clients, Lotame does not use information that we deem to be personal information, which is information that identifies you as a specific person (such as your name, address, email address, or phone number), but we may use de-identified personal information as further described below.
+Lotame does not provide its Services directly to consumers.
+Instead, Lotame’s Services help businesses – marketers, advertising agencies, marketing technology platforms and publishers – engage in interest-based advertising and marketing.
+Interest-based advertising is the practice of delivering relevant content and advertising to people based on their interests, activities, and behaviors.
+Note that when providing interest-based advertising services to its clients, Lotame does not use information that directly identifies anyone as a specific person (such as your name, address, email address, or phone number), but we may use other pseudonymized personal information as further described below.

 The following information is collected and used by Lotame to provide its Services:

 Lotame collects information on your online browsing activity to determine what types of activities and products you may be interested in and how you interact with certain content and advertisements.
 This information includes:

 Technical identifiers may be used to identify your device and typically include:

 Lotame licenses television viewership data from third parties and creates audience segments based upon that data.

 Clients and partners may provide Lotame with proprietary IDs, which are IDs that identify a customer or consumer to the client or partner.
 These client and partner IDs may correspond to personal information of the client or partner but Lotame does not have access to the personal information connected with these IDs.